Crater Lake National Park — Everything You Need to Know

 Nearby activities

-Umpqua Highway tour
+North Umpqua Highway tour

-The Umpqua Highway is a scenic byway, and since it follows the Umpqua River, it’s gorgeous from start to finish.
+The North Umpqua Highway is a scenic byway, and since it follows the Umpqua River, it’s gorgeous from start to finish.
 That’s not even the best part though!
 It’s full of easy-to-reach waterfalls along the drive.

 From Prospect, it’s a 45-minute drive to the start of the highway, just ten minutes north of the Northern entrance to Crater Lake.